JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 > `KotlinNativeLink` task does not inherit the `AbstractKotlinNativeCompile` task anymore.
 > `KotlinJsCompilerOptions.outputFile` and the related `KotlinJsOptions.outputFile` options are deprecated.
 > Use the `Kotlin2JsCompile.outputFileProperty` task input instead.
 The `kotlinOptions` task input and the `kotlinOptions{...}`
-> task DSL are in a support mode and will be deprecated in upcoming releases. `kotlinOptions` can not be changed on a
+> task DSL are in a support mode and will be deprecated in upcoming releases. `compilerOptions` and `kotlinOptions` can not be changed on a
 > task execution phase (see one exception in What's new in Kotlin 1.8(whatsnew18.md#limitations)).
 > `freeCompilerArgs` returns an immutable `List<String>` – `kotlinOptions.freeCompilerArgs.remove("something")` will fail.
 >